Innonation/checkprefix/README.rst

 =====
-prefix_verification
+check_prefix
 =====

-prefix_verification is package that: check the validity of a country code given a nation return the prefix associated
+check_prefix is package that:
+check the validity of a country code given a nation return the prefix associated